Redacting data

 Transparency

-Verifying in the console
+Verifying in the control panel

 To verify our agents are correctly filtering and sanitizing requests, we provide a raw log of data that’s sent from our agents: